 She believes that healthy communities are necessary to help people become happy, independent humans who hold the power to help others.
 Using art and education as her tools, she strives to be instrumental in the collaborative creation of these communities.

 Bianca received her BFA in Illustration from the Rhode Island School of Design in 2013, and a MA in Creative Process from Uversity in Ireland.
-Her first children’s book, THE ONE DAY HOUSE (Charlesbridge), was a 2017 Junior Library Guild Selection.
+She received the Ezra Jack Keats New Illustrator Honor 2018 for her first children’s book, THE ONE DAY HOUSE (Charlesbridge), which was also a Junior Library Guild Selection.

 Download a PDF of the artist’s samples here: WPA Diaz art samples